NPStraight2ThePoint/ML_Linear_Forecast_Optimisation/README.md

 # ML_Linear_Forecast_Optimisation

-# ASX ETF ML Pipeline

 This repository contains the machine learning pipeline for ASX ETF data analysis and portfolio optimization.
-It is designed as an extension of the [ASX_ETF_Yahoo_Finance_ETL](https://github.com/yourusername/ASX_ETF_Yahoo_Finance_ETL) repository, which handles the data extraction and loading processes.
+It is designed as an extension of the [ASX_ETF_Yahoo_Finance_ETL](https://github.com/NPStraight2ThePoint/ASX_ETF_Yahoo_Finance_ETL) repository, which handles the data extraction and loading process.

----

-## Overview

-The ML pipeline takes the cleaned historical OHLCV data extracted via the ETL workflow and applies advanced analytical methods to generate investment insights, including:

-- Linear and non-linear price forecasting models
-- Portfolio optimization based on Sharpe Ratio maximization
-- Comparison of expected vs. realized portfolio metrics
-- Storage of ML-generated insights back into the PostgreSQL database

-This pipeline enables quantitative analysis and data-driven portfolio construction for ASX ETFs and can be adapted for other ticker universes.

 ---